secwexen/aapp-mart/README.md

 and controlled adversary simulation within environments where explicit permission has been granted.

 The system is designed for non-destructive analysis and does not support uncontrolled exploitation.
-Users are responsible for ensuring lawful and policy-compliant usage.
+Users are fully responsible for ensuring compliance with all applicable laws, regulations, and organizational policies when operating this system.

 Unauthorized use of this system is strictly prohibited and may violate applicable laws and regulations.

 ## Disclaimer

 The developers and contributors of this project assume no responsibility or liability for misuse, damage, or legal consequences arising from the use of this software.
-Users are fully responsible for ensuring compliance with all applicable laws, regulations, and organizational policies when operating this tool.

 This software is provided “as is” without warranty of any kind, express or implied.